|

 About Bengals

-Bengal kittens / cats have a desirable 'wild' appearance coupled with a gentle domestic cat temperament.
+Bengal cats have a desirable 'wild' appearance coupled with a gentle domestic cat temperament.

-Development: The Bengal is a relatively new breed, developed to have a gentle and friendly temperament, while
+Development: The Bengal was developed to have a gentle and friendly temperament, while

 exhibiting the markings (such as spots, rosettes, and a light/white belly), and body structure reminiscent of the wild